 Much of my knowledge about computers and Internet security comes from having cultivated regular and direct access to some of the smartest and most clueful geeks on the planet.
 The rest I think probably comes from a willingness to take risks, make mistakes, and learn from them.

-Should you wish to contact me via snail mail for any reason (don’t like Paypal donate links that throw up cross-site scripting errors in Noscript?), contact me at:
+Should you wish to contact me via snail mail for any reason, contact me at:

 Krebs on Security LLC